ohbadiah/nickmcavoy-dotcom/content/about/muse.md

 T. David Gordon called "background music" "our profoundest oxymoron."
 I think he has a point.

 The root word of "music" is "muse," something worthy of attention.
-I wlil also put assorted cultural criticism here.
+I will also put assorted cultural criticism here.